 Other investors are no doubt wary of disappointment as well.
 As we mentioned earlier, stock markets, government bonds and most commodities have lurched around extensively over the past year in reaction to unexpectedly variations in data from business surveys, to inflation, employment and central bank pronouncements.
-Markets go from calm in a flash.
-The oil market has remained relatively placid, however.
-That's despite a lot of uncertainty about the US economy and interest rates, escalating violence in the Middle East and continued deterioration in the vitality of China.
+Markets go from calm to high alert in a flash.